fsantanna/fsantanna.github.io/Freechains/cpr.md

     A forum netiquette is the result of a history of posts and feedback of participants with likes and dislikes over the time.
-    There is nothing external to user-generated content from participants in the forum.
+    There is nothing external to user-generated content in the forum.

 4. **Commons must be monitored.**
     *Communities need a way of checking that people are keeping them.
 Commons